Tencent/GAutomator/GAutomatorAndroid/doc/GAutomatorAndroid documentation_en.md

   </GameObject>
 </GameObject>
 ```
 This scene has two gameobjects("/Canvas/Panel/Button"), this function can only return one gameobject.
-If the name you find is not existed in this scene, return None.
+If the name you find is not existed in this scene, an exception would be thrown.

 <a name="3.2"></a>